JOHNKUIPERS.CA > BIOGRAPHY

 A Brief Biography

 In 1977, after experimenting with the haunting, eerie sounds produced by bowing, striking and otherwise exciting glass bowls, wineglasses and other sonic silicates, Juan Pablo Orrego and I founded the Glass Orchestra together with some equally eccentric Toronto musicians, including Marvin Green, Miguel Frasconi and Paul Hodge.
 We performed music on nothing but glass instruments - from the ethereal, unearthly sound of wine glasses bowed with wet fingers to glass marimbas, gongs, and other percussion, sound effects and wind instruments.
 Read about it in the Canadian Encyclopedia/Encyclopedia of Music in Canada.
 We recorded an LP, The Glass Orchestra (1978, Music Gallery Editions WRCI 1551 LP) - on clear vinyl, what else? - and there's an article based on my original liner notes here.
-There's a photo of a 1980 TV performance in West Berlin here - that's me on the far right.
+There's a photo of a 1980 TV performance in West Berlin here - I'm on the far right.

 More recently, I've composed and recorded a number of solo guitar and ensemble pieces in a more classical and Latin vein, and am currently working on The Long Way Home, an album of big-band electronica.
 I'll be uploading a few tracks from that project here soon - stay tuned.

-Meanwhile, though, my nephew, Gabe Antonacci, is a ferociously talented actor and songwriter/musician, and I was thrilled to be part of his new CD, Breathe In (2010).
+Meanwhile, my nephew, Gabe Antonacci, is a ferociously talented actor and songwriter/musician, and I was thrilled to be part of his new CD, Breathe In (2010).
 You can listen to a few tracks here: myspace.com/antonaccigabe.
 Gabe's doing vocals, bass, some keyboards and guitar, while his dad, Greg Antonacci, plays drums, more guitar and also did the engineering and mastering.
 I added some keyboards, electronic effects and guitar bits, and designed the cover.
 Check it out!

 And, of course, the relentless pursuit of images and oddities continues.